tenforwardconsulting/sagacious_succotash/README.md

     sagacious_succotash path/to/new/project

+Afterwards, check the [issues](https://github.com/tenforwardconsulting/sagacious_succotash/issues) for any extra steps you may need to do.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.